 Upon receiving information concerning an incident, a police officer will investigate the incident, document the information, and take appropriate action.
 This action may involve working with local police or sheriff's departments, Johnson County District Attorney, and other state or federal agencies such as the FBI or the Drug Enforcement Administration.
 Cases are adjudicated through either the city or county and/or through the College's disciplinary system.
-JCCC PD prepares a log of reported crimes by date that details the date, time, location and disposition of reported incidents.
+Campus Police prepares a log of reported crimes by date that details the date, time, location and disposition of reported incidents.
 The daily crime log for the last 60 days is open to public inspection upon request from 8 a.m. to 5 p.m.
 Monday through Friday in Carlsen Center - CC 115, except on holidays.
 The daily crime log for entries older than 60 days will be made available within two business days of a request for public inspection.

 JCCC has established a confidential reporting site - KOPS Watch - for students, employees and visitors to report suspicious or unusual behavior on any College-owned or College-operated facility or at any College-sponsored event or activity, either on or off campus.
-Confidential reports can be submitted at: iccc.edu/kops or by calling KOPS-Watch at 1-888-258-3230.
+Confidential reports can be submitted via the KOPS-Watch confidential reporting site, found on jccc.edu/kops or by calling KOPS-Watch at 1-888-258-3230.
+Each report is reviewed by the College Behavior Intervention Team for risk evaluation.